xsnpdngv/GTest4C/README.md

 -->

-# Outline

-1. What is GTest
-2. What are the advantages of using Gtest in general
-3. What are the differences between CUnit and GTest
-4. How can C and C++ code work together
-5. Google Test primer
-6. Google Mock for dummies
-7. References

 # Introduction

 GoogleTest (GTest) is one of the most widely used frameworks for unit testing in C++ projects.
 While designed for C++, it can also be applied to C codebases, enabling developers to take advantage of its expressive assertions, test fixtures, and integration with build and CI tools.
-This article explains how to set up GTest for C projects, demonstrates practical techniques for testing C functions, and highlights how mocking can improve testability.
+This document explains how to set up GTest for C projects, demonstrates practical techniques for testing C functions, and highlights how mocking can improve testability.